cozy/cozy-konnector-virgin-mobile/README.md

 ### Maintainer

-The lead maintainers for this konnector is
+The lead maintainer for this konnector is @doubleface for Cozy Cloud, with contributions from ZeHiro and nicofrand.

 ### Get in touch